 - A user-friendly solution is critical as it shortens the time to become productive with the software and maximizes ROI.

-- A Drag and drop interface for process mapping provides the user with maximum flexibility in the design and layout of process flows.
+- A Drag and drop interface for creating process diagrams provides the user with maximum flexibility in the design and layout of process flows.
+Check out this article on Process Diagrams: Why they are important and examples to get you started.

 - A process repository with free permission-based access for all your users.
 This feature can save significant money, especially in large organizations.